Chart Color Schemes

 Infrastructure

-Quindalup has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Quindalup has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified eight projects that could impact the area, with key ones including Dunsborough Lakes Primary School, Dunsborough Lakes Residential Estate, Dunsborough Lakes Sporting Precinct, and Dunsborough Precinct Structure Plan Amendment 52.
-The following list details those likely to be most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified eight projects likely impacting the region.
+Notable projects include Dunsborough Lakes Primary School, Dunsborough Lakes Residential Estate, Dunsborough Lakes Sporting Precinct, and Dunsborough Precinct Structure Plan Amendment 52.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.